dev4py/pymsdl_template/README.md

 Python resources MUST be located in a python package (ie: directory containing an `__init__.py` file.
 You can see that like a java classpath).

-Since a package sources cannot be splitted in several directories, each package in `src/main/python`, `src/main/resources`, `src/test/python` and `src/test/resources` directories must be different.
+Since a package sources cannot be split in several directories, each package in `src/main/python`, `src/main/resources`, `src/test/python` and `src/test/resources` directories must be different.
 In case of conflict, the package from the first directory found in your **[PYTHONPATH](https://docs.python.org/3/using/cmdline.html#envvar-PYTHONPATH)** will be used.